 - Water pump does not have a flow rate regulator out of the box

 - Large compared to DC pumps

 - High wattage consumption

 6. EcoTech Vectra – High End DC Pump With Smart Phone App Features

-The EcoTech Vectra is our first high end DC pump on the list.
-It is loaded with lots of smart features like auto calibration which will adjust itself automatically to the overflow drain of your tank.
+The EcoTech Vectra is loaded with lots of smart features like auto calibration which will adjust itself automatically to the overflow drain of your tank.
 It is compatible with the EcoTech battery backup system, which can power the water pump for a couple of days.
 It can work with the ReefLink app giving you full access to your operations on your computer.

 My favorite offering is the closed mode.
 I am a big fan of doing closed loop systems – especially for smaller tanks where you can eliminate a wavemaker and have more room for your corals and fish.
 The closed loop options offer wavemaking features like gyre and reef crest random modes giving you the random flow rate you need for a reef tank.

 As with all EcoTech products, this is an expensive DC return pump.
 I’m not too upset about the price though.
 It’s the warranty that really bugs me.
 EcoTech only backs this up with a 1 year warranty, which is a big shame for a return pump that is supposed to be the heart of the aquarium.